webprofusion/certify-docs/docs/deployment/tasks/nginx.md

 For your changes to take effect you will need to restart Nginx.
 You can do this by adding a *Stop, Start or Restart a Service" task after your *Deploy to nginx* task.

 ### CA Preferred Chain
 Some CAs offer alternative certificate chains for compatibility.
-Let's Encrypt offers both a *DST Root CA X3* chain (expired) and a newer *ISRG Root X1* chain.
-Certify The Web v6.x onwards defaults to the newer chain.
+Let's Encrypt offers both a *DST Root CA X3* chain (expired) and a newer *ISRG Root X1* chain. *Certify Certificate Manager* v6.x onwards defaults to the newer chain.
 If you need to use the older chain (e.g. for old Android compatibility) you can do so by setting the *Preferred Chain* option under *Certificate > Advanced > Certificate Authority - Preferred Chain* to *DST Root CA X3* and re-requesting your certificate.